Christmas 2020 looks set to be a festive season unlike any other.

-To help prevent overspending, you may want to plan a Christmas budget.
-This way you can make sure the necessities are covered and hopefully reduce any stress.
+A Christmas budget is a good place to start.
+This way you can try to make sure you’ve got the necessities covered and hopefully reduce any stress.

 1. Look at what you can afford to spend

-Before you start stocking up on Christmas essentials, take time to review your finances.
-Looking at your outgoings vs your incomings can help you see how much you have spare for food and gifts.
+Before you start stocking up, take time to review your finances.
+Looking at your outgoings vs your incomings – plus any savings you may have set aside for Christmas – can help you see how much you have spare for food and gifts.
 You may also be able to see areas where you could cut back on your spending for the holiday period.